Cybolic/node-magick-js/README.md

 node-imagemagick
 ================

-A Node.js interface to the ImageMagick commandline tools
+A Node.js interface to the ImageMagick commandline tools.